 I've also been lucky enough to be part of the popular River Cottage channel 4 series, cooking alongside Hugh.
-I produce recipe videos for The River Cottage food tube channel (click here) and over see the delivery of the acclaimed River cottage cookbooks and other editorial as well.
+I've helped produce recipe videos for The River Cottage food tube channel (click here) and have overseen the delivery of the acclaimed River Cottage Cookbooks and other editorial as well.
 Recipe development, writing and food styling for these books has been a major part of my work over the last 10 years and has given me the experience and knowledge to produce my own books.
-My River Cottage handbook, 'Pigs and pork' was published in spring 2015 and my debut independent cook book 'Gather' was published in the autumn of 2016 to much critical acclaim.
+My River Cottage handbooks, 'Pigs and pork' published in spring 2015 and 'Outdoor Cooking' spring 2019, as well as my debut independent cookbook 'Gather' (Quadrille) which was published in the autumn of 2016 to much critical acclaim.

 'Gather' was nominated for best debut cookbook at the André Simon awards, as well as being nominated for best cookbook of the year by the Guild of Food Writers.
-'Gather' won best debut food book at the Fortnum and Mason food and drink awards in May 2017.
+'Gather' won the best debut food book at the Fortnum and Mason Food and drink awards in May 2017.

-I've written for and contributed recipes to The Guardian, The Telegraph, Waitrose food, Delicious, BBC Country file Magazine, Time out, The ecologist, Crumbs magazine and the Woodland trusts Broadleaf mag, to name a few.
+I've written for and contributed recipes to The Guardian and Observer, The Telegraph, Waitrose Food, The Simple Things Magazine, BBC Country File Magazine, Time Out, The ecologist, Crumbs magazine and the Woodland trusts Broadleaf Mag, to name a few.